Aller au contenu principal

 1. Create your content in advance

 During the creation of your website, your provider will ask you to deliver your texts and photos to build the various pages of the site.
 This step usually takes a lot of time because you may not have the necessary availability to complete this task.
-Additionally, writing a presentation of your services raises strategic questions about your business.
-Indeed, creating these contents is often an opportunity to reassess your marketing strategy.
-In this case, the writing of texts is delayed, and your website does not progress.
+On top of that, writing a presentation of your services raises strategic questions about your business.
+Producing this content is often an opportunity to reassess your marketing strategy.
+When that happens, the writing gets delayed, and your website does not progress.

 To prevent this, think about how you want to present your services before creating your site; even before consulting a provider.
 This will allow you to give them a more precise brief and save time.
 Then, as soon as the site's structure is set, start writing.
 Writing these texts and gathering the accompanying photos often takes more time than anticipated.